 Let’s explore this in more detail:

 Specific – Identify exactly what your goal is and make it as specific as possible.
 For example, the above example ‘I want to be fitter’ is a relatively vague goal which often makes it harder to stay motivated.
-Have a think about what you want be able to do that your current level of fitness is preventing you from doing.
+Think about what you want to be able to do that your current level of fitness is preventing you from doing.
 That then, is your goal.

 Measurable – This is strongly linked to being specific.
-It’s important that you’re able to measure your progress and achievements.
+You must be able to measure your progress and achievements.
 This could be a distance you want to be able to walk or run for example.
 A great way to start is by measuring and understanding where you are now so that you can look back and see your progression as you work towards your goal.

 Achievable – Ask yourself ‘Is my goal realistic?’.
 If a goal is unachievable then your motivation is likely to wane quickly.
-If you’re injured and have no prior running experience, then the London marathon 2020 might be an unrealistic goal to set at this time.
-As above, it’s important that you understand your starting point.
+If you’re injured and have no prior running experience, then the London Marathon 2020 might be an unrealistic goal to set at this time.
+As above, you must understand your starting point.
 It is hard to be objective with this, so using data, or seeking a professional opinion is often a great way to start.
-Achieving goals is very satisfying and motivational, so I often recommend breaking the end goal into smaller sub goals you can tick off along the way.
-Or alternatively, you can re-assess yourself periodically through the year to track your progress.
+Achieving goals is very satisfying and motivational, so I often recommend breaking the end goal into smaller sub-goals you can tick off along the way.
+Alternatively, you can re-assess yourself periodically throughout the year to track your progress.

 Time – I always advise putting a time scale on your goal so that you have something to work towards.
 Not only is this a big factor in staying motivated, it also enables you to work backwards and plan your sub-goals or re-assessments to make sure you’re on target.
 This is a great time to reflect and look back at where you started and the progress you have made.
 You can also use this as a launchpad for your next goal.

 Struggling to make your goal SMART?
 We’re here to help.
 To speak with myself or another member of our team, please call us on 01380 730473.